What The Westboro Baptist Church Did To Pokemon Will Make You Cringe [Opinion]

 — WBCSigns (@WBCsigns) July 10, 2016

-However, it seems that the back-and-forth between the Westboro Baptists and Pokemon Go players wasn’t done yet.
+However, it seems that the back-and-forth between the Westboro Baptist Church members and Pokemon Go players wasn’t done yet.
 (And of course, winning gyms back and forth between two teams isn’t exactly a part of Pokemon Go unique to the controversial church.)

-In August, GamenGuide followed up, with Westboro Baptists leader Steve Drain condemning Pokemon as just one of the things that America turns to to ‘enable sin,’ lashing out after the Pokemon and LGBT communities mocked the church anew for using Jigglypuff — another Pokemon who is a pink fairy — in an anti-gay effort.
+In August, GamenGuide followed up, with Westboro Baptist Church leader Steve Drain condemning Pokemon as just one of the things that America turns to to “enable sin,” lashing out after the Pokemon and LGBT communities mocked the church anew for using Jigglypuff — another Pokemon who is a pink fairy — in an anti-gay effort.

 Transforming silly things so we can preach the Gospel of Christ to a generation of Bible-dumb rebels #PokemonGo https://t.co/HyQvNAfy92